kunno/PHP-Calculator/README.md

 	Developed on PHPStorm using PHP Interp 7.0.12

 Known Issues:
-	1) Calculator doesn't know how to accept negative numbers.
+	1) Calculator doesn't know how to accept non-positive numbers.

 Bug Reporting:
 	Additional bugs can be reported to info@victoradey.com